 Testing for Deficiencies or Imbalances with the Goodbye PMS Clinic

 Many patients prefer to first visit the Goodbye PMS Clinic for a consultation so that the most appropriate tests can be recommended after careful consideration of their symptoms and lifestyle.
 However, other patients prefer to undergo tests in advance of a consultation.
-In this case the most suitable tests will be identified via a phone discussion with the kits being rapidly despatched for the sufferer to perform in the comfort of their own homes prior to a consultation at the Goodbye PMS Clinic in Harley street or Oxford.
+In this case the most suitable tests will be identified via a phone discussion with the kits being rapidly despatched for the sufferer to perform in the comfort of their own homes prior to a consultation.

 Thank you for giving me some hope, I left your office with a spring in my step and a strong resolve to sort this out – Rachel

 Next Steps in Finding Relief from PMS at the Goodbye PMS Clinic

 The Goodbye PMS approach is based around an understanding of how the food we eat can have a major impact on our health and wellbeing.
 Once a probable cause of the PMT symptoms has been established our clinician will work with the patient to develop a plan of how to introduce the necessary changes to their diet that will most benefit them.

 We specialise in friendly and non patronising advice from a qualified female nutrition consultant.